College: Communication and Information

 MAC XXXX (3) Precalculus or Discrete Math

-CGS XXXX (3) any database course (FSU students take LIS 2780)
+CGS XXXX (3) any database course (FSU students take LIS 2780 or equivalent)

-COP XXXX (3) any programming course (FSU students take LIS 2360)
+COP XXXX (3) any programming course (FSU students take LIS 2360 or equivalent)

-COP XXXX (3) any object-oriented programming course (FSU students take COP 2258)
+COP XXXX (3) any object-oriented programming course (FSU students take COP 2258 or equivalent)

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org .

 Students must complete the prerequisite coursework to be considered for the major.
 Students must also complete at least 52 hours of credit with a minimum grade point average of 2.00, at least half the required General Education requirements, including freshman English composition and both mathematics courses, or an A.A.
 Degree.